-The other side to the ST34's cruising persona is the slow efficient one.
-You may decide to pull right back and mooch along at 7 or 8 knots, perhaps have some lunch or take a walk out on deck.
-Either way you will be enjoying true efficiency at these speeds and a range of, perhaps, 500 miles.
+The other side to the ST34's cruising persona is right back and mooch along at 7 or 8 knots, perhaps have some lunch or take a walk out on deck, Either way you will be enjoying true efficiency at these speeds and a range of, perhaps, 500 miles.
 It's not worth lingering around 10 knots as the economy is nowhere near as healthy, so it's either 8 knots or 15 knots.